colorado

 The Warwick Hotel has a rooftop pool if you’re looking for a place to hang out on hot summer days in the city.

-Other hotels that are centrally located in the downtown area with reasonably walking or Uber/Lyft distances include the Curtis, the Magnolia, Sheraton Denver, Hyatt Place, and the Four Seasons
+Other hotels that are centrally located in the downtown area with reasonably walking or Uber/Lyft distances include the Curtis, the Magnolia, Sheraton Denver, Hyatt Place, and the Four Seasons.
+The Maven at the Dairy Block is also super chic and a great location.

 The Hyatt Regency has the terrific Peaks Lounge bar where you can soak in all the views.